manuelbieh/react-book/basics/jsx-an-introduction.md

 Comments can easily span multiple lines of course.
 In contrast, the usual one-liner JavaScript comments introduced with the double slash \(`//`\) cannot be used in JSX meaning even short one-line comments need to be written with the above \(`/* */`\).

 And this is it!
-All these examples and explanations should have laid the groundwork for understanding and working with JSX enabling you to follow along in the following chapters.
+All these examples and explanations should have laid the groundwork for understanding and working with JSX, enabling you to follow along in the upcoming chapters.

 ## Summary

 {% hint style="info" %}
 * Multi-line JSX has to be surrounded by parentheses
 * JSX include JavaScript expressions.
-These have to be contained in curly braces and can then be used in props
+These have to be contained in braces and can then be used in props
 * To use HTML elements, the DOM Element Interface writing standard has to be used \(`htmlFor` instead of `for`, `className` instead of `class`\)
 * CSS inline styles have to be written as a JavaScript object
-* Comments are put within curly braces and use multi-line comment Syntax: `{/* */}`
+* Comments are put within braces and use multi-line comment Syntax: `{/* */}`
 {% endhint %}